-- 1 From the Strava Segment Explore widget, select a segment. - 2 Select an option: - Select to star the segment in your Strava account. - Select Download > Ride to download a segment to your device and ride it. - · Select Ride to ride a downloaded segment. - 3 Select 〈 or 〉 to view your segment times, the best times of your friends, and the time of the segment leader.
+- 1 From the Strava Segment Explore widget, select a segment. - 2 Select an option:

+- Select Download > Ride to download a segment to your device and ride it. - · Select Ride to ride a downloaded segment. - 3 Select 〈 or 〉 to view your segment times, the best times of your friends, and the time of the segment leader.